 You are now leaving Abacavir HSR Support.
-ViiV/GSK do not recommend, endorse or accept liability for sites controlled by third parties.
+ViiV Healthcare does not recommend, endorse or accept liability for sites controlled by third parties.

 The role of HLA-B*5701

 The HLA-B*5701 allele is more common among patients who have a suspected hypersensitivity reaction to abacavir compared with those who do not, regardless of race.

 No other pharmacogenetic markers have been found that identify patients at risk of abacavir hypersensitivity.